ml-tooling/ml-hub/README.md

 ## Features

 We have the three following scenarios in mind for the hub and want to point them out as a guideline.
-These three scenarios are thought of as an inspiration and are based on the default configuration by using the [native-authenticator](https://github.com/ml-tooling/nativeauthenticator).
+These three scenarios are thought of as an inspiration and are based on the default configuration by using [native-authenticator](https://github.com/ml-tooling/nativeauthenticator) as the hub authenticator.
 If you start the hub with a different authenticator or change other settings, you might want to or have to do things differently.

 ### Scenarios